Rockwell Automation cuts sales forecast on sluggish demand

 Rockwell, which makes systems that help factories run more smoothly, said it expects sales of $6.25 billion to $6.45 billion for fiscal 2013 ending September 30, below its prior forecast of $6.35 billion to $6.65 billion.

-Sales growth at Rockwell and its peers slowed in 2012 as big industrial customers, particularly those in Europe and China, cut capital spending.
+Rockwell's sales growth slowed in 2012 as big industrial customers, particularly those in Europe and China, cut capital spending.

-While demand in North America has begun to pick up in 2013, it has not been enough to offset declines in the rest of the world.

-U.S. chief executives' confidence in the country's economy rebounded in the first three months of 2013, and about 38 percent plan to boost capital spending in the next six months, according to a survey released last month.

-"Whether or not there is a second half recovery remains to be seen," Longbow Research analyst Mark Douglass said.
-"A lot of industrial companies seem to be talking about that but there's been very little evidence that it is coming."

-Rockwell said U.S. sales rose 2.5 percent to $776.9 million in the quarter, but sales in Europe, the Middle East and Africa fell 5 percent to $317.1 million.
+The company said sales in Europe, the Middle East and Africa fell 5 percent to $317.1 million in the second quarter.
 Revenue from Asia Pacific dropped 19 percent.

-Rival Emerson Electric Co (EMR.N) also said in March that weakness in European demand had persisted longer than expected, adding that orders for industrial goods remained under pressure.

-Milwaukee-based Rockwell, which is looking for ways to cut operating costs, reiterated its profit growth forecast of 5 percent for 2013.
+U.S. sales rose 2.5 percent to $776.9 million.

 Excluding items Rockwell, earned $1.33 per share.